-Efforts to overcome spatial comprehension challenges are crucial, especially since numerous novel device technologies, particularly those involving innovative output actuators, depend heavily on understanding complex spatial and mechanical concepts.
-To enhance an LLM agent's capabilities in spatial reasoning and mechanical design, one strategy could involve enriching its training data with s that encompass spatially complex and mechanically detailed scenarios.
-However, it's also important to acknowledge that certain domains, such as three-dimensional modeling and design, may inherently lie outside the optimal skill set of LLM due to their primarily text-based knowledge and reasoning capabilities.
-In such cases, it might be more effective to leverage other types of generative AI that are specifically tailored for 3D conceptualization and design.
-These specialized AI systems can complement LLM agents by providing expertise in areas where LLM faces limitations, ensuring a more holistic approach to the design and development of novel devices.
-Recognizing and integrating the strengths of different AI modalities can potentially further enhance the GDT.
+Efforts to overcome spatial comprehension challenges are crucial, especially since many novel device technologies rely heavily on complex spatial and mechanical knowledge.
+Enhancing an LLM agent's capabilities in spatial reasoning and mechanical design could involve enriching its training data of related scenarios.
+However, it is important to recognize that certain domains, such as 3D modeling, may inherently fall outside the LLM's optimal skill set due to its text-based knowledge and reasoning nature.
+In such cases, leveraging other types of generative AI specialized in 3D design might be more effective \cite{jun2023shap, shi2023mvdream}.
+These specialized AI systems can complement LLM agents by providing expertise in areas where LLMs face limitations, enabling a more comprehensive approach to the design of novel devices.